 Listen to the story, which details the history and economics of copper mining in Arizona:

-Today, with all but one of the smelters closed, the air is much clearer.
-But copper mining is still a major part of Arizona’s economy.
+Today, with all but one of the smelters closed, the air is clearer.
+But copper mining is still a significant part of Arizona’s economy.

-In smelting, freshly-mined ore is bathed in chemicals and roasted in a big furnace, creating an unrefined form of copper.
+In smelting, freshly-mined ore is bathed in chemicals and roasted in a giant furnace, creating an unrefined form of copper.

 For many people, smelting brings up images of grim concrete pillars belching black, oily smoke into the sky.
 The process creates sulfur dioxide, a known toxic, and it and other by-products are released through towering smokestacks.

-U.S. officials clamped down on industrial emissions in the 1970s and that pushed most smelter operations into countries with lax environmental laws, like Mexico.
+U.S. officials clamped down on industrial emissions in the 1970s, pushing most smelter operations into countries with lax environmental laws, like Mexico.

 Today, most of Arizona’s air quality problems come from dust, not industrial smoke.